 Let’s Eat, Grandma, (LEG) was founded by brothers Chris and Matt Villanueva in 2014.
 The Villanuevas realized that job searching can be one of the most stressful times of a person’s life and sought to help candidates in their search.
 The company provides career advice as well as resume writing services for active job-seekers.

-One of the nice things about LEG’s resume writing service is that it includes a cover letter for its Starter Package for $399.
-Its Accelerated Package runs for $509 and includes everything in the Starter Package plus LinkedIn profile recommendations and a cold email and thank-you note guide.
-And, if you want the Premium Package, it also includes all features of lower packages, plus a second version of your resume or cover letter, a LinkedIn rewrite, all for $689.
+One of the nice things about LEG’s resume writing service is that it includes a cover letter for its Starter Package for $439.
+Its Accelerated Package runs for $549 and includes everything in the Starter Package plus LinkedIn profile recommendations and a cold email and thank-you note guide.
+And, if you want the Premium Package, it also includes all features of lower packages, plus a second design for your resume, a LinkedIn rewrite, all for $689.

 We chose LEG as our best overall due to the high-quality resume that the company produced when we tested the service.
 Several sections of our test resume were among the best that we received from all providers we tested.
 Overall, LEG produced a top-quality document in a very timely fashion.